theOtherLuke/nordlynx-router/README.md

 Right-click the "Continue" button and copy the link.

-Back in the host terminal/ssh, paste the link into this command : (don't forget to add the double quote around the url )
+On the host terminal/ssh, paste the link into this command : (don't forget to add the double quote around the url )

 `$ nordvpn login --callback "<link from Continue button>"`

-You should receive a message on that you have logged in.
+You should receive a message that you have logged in.

 Configure your nordvpn settings: